Trustroots/trustroots/INSTALL.md

 2. Go to [FCM console](https://console.firebase.google.com/) and create a new project

-3. Open the project and hit small gear next to "Overview" at the sidebar so that you get to "project settings" page
+3. Open the project and hit the small gear next to "Overview" at the sidebar so that you get to "project settings" page

-4. Choose choose "Cloud messaging" tab, copy "Sender ID" number
+4. Choose "Cloud messaging" tab, copy "Sender ID" number

-5. Choose choose "Service accounts" tab
+5. Choose "Service accounts" tab

-6. Either "create new service account" via "Manage all service accounts" link or choose existing one from the list (for development "Firebase Admin SDK" account is fine)
+6. Either "create new service account" via "Manage all service accounts" link or choose existing one from the list (for development, "Firebase Admin SDK" account is fine)

-7. "Generate new private key" button
+7. Click on the "Generate new private key" button

 8. Choose "json" format and you'll get a file to download